Traveling to the Maldives during Covid-19: What you need to know before you go - KION546

 What’s the Covid situation

 The country began its rollout of the India-made AstraZeneca Covishield vaccine on February 1.
 Hospitality workers were included in the first round of citizens to get vaccinated.
-More than 300,000 people in the Maldives had received their first dose of the vaccine as of April 15.
+Nearly 350,000 people in the Maldives had received their first dose of the vaccine as of April 22.

 Dr. Abdulla Mausoom, the Maldivian Minister of Tourism, has confirmed that the Maldives is developing a “Visit, Vaccinate and Vacation” scheme named “3V” that would allow visitors to receive a Covid-19 vaccine on arrival.